AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 #### Formatting Functions

-Labels and Tooltips are also configured with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields:
+Labels and tooltips are also configured with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields:

 * `name`
 * `size`